GeoKnow/Facete/README.md

-# SemMap Spatial RDF Browser
+# Welcome to SemMap, the Spatial RDF Browser

 # Notes on the devel branch: We are currently working hard on SemMap; for our devs:
     git checkout devel